kcushing1/kcushing1/README.md

 <div align="center">

-:star2: Developing skills in full stack web development certification with the University of New Hampshire
+:star2: Recently graduated from a full stack web development certification with the University of New Hampshire
-🤔 I’m looking for help with transitioning into a career in web development
+Actively seeking an exciting new career!

 :email: kasey.cushing@gmail.com
 😄 Pronouns: she/her/hers